Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/continue-statement.rst

 Continue Statement
 ==================

-The `Continue Statement <https://en.wikipedia.org/wiki/Control_flow#Continuation_with_next_iteration>`_ gives you the option to skip over the part of a loop where an external condition is triggered, but to go on to complete the rest of the loop.
+The `Continue Statement <https://en.wikipedia.org/wiki/Control_flow#Continuation_with_next_iteration>`_ gives you the option to skip over the part of a loop where an external condition is triggered, but to go on to complete the rest of the loop iterations.
 That is, the current iteration of the loop will be disrupted, but the program will return to the top of the loop.
 The continue statement will be within the block of code under the loop statement, usually after a conditional if statement.

 The continue statement (in most computer programming languages) takes the generic form of: